nickfanelli/nickfanelli/README.md

 ## Howdy! 🙋‍♂️ I'm Nick.

+I live by the mantra "_Be the change you want to see in the world._" (Mahatma Ghandi)

-I don't have anything "special" to share here, as of yet.
+There's nothing "special" I can share here, as of yet.
 What I can say, for sure, is that I'm a **very** curious person.
 I enjoy digging deep and getting to understand how things really work, in as much detail as possible.

 I aim to one day be an active contributor of one or more OSS projects that I like/use.

 ##
 ### Programming
 Currently developing backend code in Elixir ![elixir_logo_20px](https://github.com/nickfanelli/nickfanelli/blob/main/priv/logos/elixir_logo_20px.png) for [SumUp](https://github.com/sumup)\
 ... and learning some Phoenix and Erlang along the way.